Devices to measure vital signs such as oxygen in blood help identify children who require urgent care

 PATH will work with the Swiss Tropical and Public Health Institute in India, Kenya, Myanmar, Senegal and Tanzania to pilot easy-to-use pulse oximeters in primary health care.
 The partners will gather data on the devices’ affordability, feasibility and impact.
 They will also help countries with procurement of the devices and to develop policies on their use.

-The project also seeks to develop portable devices that can read more than one vital sign.
+The project, dubbed Tools for Integrated Management of Childhood Illness (TIMCI), also seeks to develop portable devices that can read more than one vital sign.
 A single device, for example, could measure blood oxygen and hemoglobin.